-At the center of the litigation is House Bill 1224, passed in 2013 in the wake of the Aurora theater shooting, which prohibits the sale, transfer or possession of large-capacity magazines — generally defined as a magazine that can accept more than 15 rounds of ammunition.
+At the center of the litigation is HB13-1224, passed in the wake of the Aurora theater shooting, which prohibits the sale, transfer or possession of large-capacity magazines — generally defined as a magazine that can hold more than 15 rounds of ammunition.

-Shortly after the law was passed, local and national gun rights groups sued then-Governor John Hickenlooper, challenging the constitutionality of the bill under article II, section 13 of the Colorado Constitution, which gives the right to bear arms in self-defense.
+Shortly after the law was passed, local and national gun rights groups sued then-Governor John Hickenlooper, challenging the constitutionality of the bill under Article II, Section 13 of the Colorado Constitution, which grants the right to bear arms in self-defense.
 The plaintiffs, including Rocky Mountain Gun Owners and Virginia-based National Association for Gun Rights, didn’t challenge the statute under the Second Amendment of the U.S. Constitution.

 The district court initially dismissed the case, and the plaintiffs appealed.
 Applying the “reasonable exercise test” established in Robertson v.
 City and County of Denver, a division of the Court of Appeals in 2018 concluded the law is constitutional as a “reasonable exercise of the state’s power for the protection of public health and safety.”